 God," is not found anywhere else in the Gospel of John, and is used here to differentiate with false gods.

 This is also the only scripture where Jesus refers to Himself as, "Jesus Christ."
 (Christ is the Greek word for, "the anointed one, the "Messiah)."

 Verse 4: "I glorified you on earth, having accomplished the work that you gave me to do.
 5And now, Father, glorify me in your own presence with the glory that I had with you before the world existed."

-Jesus sharing the Father' glory in this sense is a claim that He is deity.
+Jesus sharing the Father' glory, is a claim to deity.